 When not under the direct control of Forensic Biology personnel, evidence and in-progress work product will be secured either by closing and locking the Forensic Biology door or by its return to secure storage (one of the locked evidence refrigerators/freezers or the analyst's personal evidence cabinet).
 Only Forensic Biology personnel will have access to the locked storage and laboratory areas.
-Persons outside the Forensic Biology unit will not be allowed access to the Forensic Biology laboratories.
+Designated evidence personnel may have limited access to the locked laboratory areas for evidence transfer and/or database sample accessioning.
+Persons outside the Forensic Biology unit (and designated evidence personnel) will not be allowed access to the Forensic Biology laboratories.
 Exceptions will be made in case of emergencies, for maintenance, safety, and/or equipment service needs, and for required annual quality and DNA audits.
-At these times, access will be limited to only required individuals, the individual(s) will be accompanied by biology program personnel, and all evidence will be placed in secured storage for the duration of the individual(s) being present in the laboratory.
+At these times, access will be limited to only required individuals, the individual(s) will be accompanied by biology program personnel, and all evidence will be placed in secured storage or a locked exam room for the duration of the individual(s) being present in the laboratory.
+An exception may be made for consultation with personnel from another unit of the laboratory with approval of the Biology/DNA Technical Lead.